 Being as there are now at least three new designs out there using the simple 'flat bottom, deep vee' shape that I recommend on my website for 'ease-of-build but efficiency through the water', I think it's worth discussing some of the construction issues for all concerned.
 Many of these points are covered in the detailed Build Manual for the W17 but as these tips might also help those building a Seaclipper 20 or a Strike 18, I'm pleased to share them for how they might apply.
+This design uses my ABC System and general details are given here.

 If the closing bottom ply is totally flat and the sides are of 6mm or more, it can be possible to exactly pre-profile the edge of the closing bottom skin and then pull the sides to line up with that bottom panel.
 But it's not always that easy … and if the bottom is inclined, it would be nigh impossible to do it like that as any pressure would push the sides in.